 Robert Pahre is a Professor of Political Science at the University of Illinois – Champaign/Urbana where he teaches Environmental Policy, and the Politics of the National Parks.
 Though a native of the forests and mountains of Washington State, Robert’s years living in Illinois have taught him to appreciate the prairies and the Great Plains.
 He is currently writing a book about the various National Park units found in the Great Plains.

-Kevin Purdy is a retired teacher, active travel tour leader, Board member of the Denver Bicycle Touring Club, and the founder of Trailsnet.com.
+Kevin Purdy is a retired teacher, active travel tour leader, and the founder of Trailsnet.com.
 Growing up in northwest Montana, Kevin spent many weekends hiking and backpacking in the Cabinet Mountains Wilderness Area.
 These days he enjoys traveling throughout the United States, touring as many trails as possible and reporting his findings on the Trailsnet website.

 Steve Myers has almost 20 years of experience as an educator.
 He has worked as an outdoor science school instructor, an interpretive river guide, and a classroom as well as mentor teacher.
 Steve grew up in Minnesota and learned to love the Great Plains during his many travels through them on the way to spend his summers in Wyoming’s Grand Teton National Park.
 Steve is an avid hiker and biker, as well as a dedicated student of the natural and human history of the Great Plains.
 He is the founder of GPTA and the author of the Great Plains Trail Blog.